 Honors Program

-The CALS Honors program is a four-year Honors sequence for CALS students who are accepted into the university Honors College.
+The CALS Honors Program is a four-year honors sequence for CALS students accepted into the Patrick Leahy Honors College.
 It is designed for highly qualified and motivated students desiring an academically challenging undergraduate experience in the broad areas of the life sciences and agriculture.

-In their first two years, Honors scholars will join Honors students from across the university in small, interdisciplinary Honors seminars conducted by renowned scholars from the University of Vermont and other institutions.
-In their junior and senior years, Honors scholars do Honors work within the College of Agriculture and Life Sciences.
-The program culminates with an Honors thesis: an opportunity to conduct independent scholarly research under the guidance of a faculty advisor.
+In their first two years, honors scholars will join the Patrick Leahy Honors College students from across the university in small, interdisciplinary honors seminars conducted by renowned scholars from the University of Vermont and other institutions.
+In their junior and senior years, Students do honors work within the College of Agriculture and Life Sciences.
+The program culminates with an honors thesis, which provides an opportunity to conduct independent scholarly research under the guidance of a faculty advisor.

-Entering first-year students with outstanding academic records will be invited to participate in the Honors College.
-Scholars will be required to maintain a minimum grade-point average, participate in program activities, enroll in Honors classes and successfully complete a Senior Honors thesis.
+Entering first-year students with outstanding academic records will be invited to participate in the Patrick Leahy Honors College.
+Scholars will be required to maintain a minimum grade-point average, participate in program activities, enroll in honors classes, and successfully complete a senior honors thesis.

 Students in CALS who demonstrate academic excellence during their first year may apply for sophomore admission to the Honors College.